webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 # Why is networking so important in Real-time communication?
 Networks are the limiting factor in Real-time communication.
 In an ideal world we would have unlimited bandwidth and packets would arrive instantaneously.
 This isn't the case though.
 Networks are limited, and the conditions could change at anytime.
-Measuring and observing network condition is also a difficult problem.
+Measuring and observing network conditions is also a difficult problem.
 You can get different behaviors depending on hardware, software and the configuration of it.

 Real-time communication also poses a problem that doesn't exist in most other domains.
 For a web developer it isn't fatal